 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.

-Michelle Robins is a credentialled diabetes educator with 23 years experience in many aspects of diabetes care and education.
-She is currently employed as a nurse practitioner by Northern Health.
-Her past employment, as a diabetes educator, has included major tertiary hospital settings – including St Vincent's Hospital Melbourne, Melbourne Division of General Practice, Melbourne Extended Care and Rehabilitation Service, and, in Queensland, Logan/Beaudesert Health Service.
-Michelle has served on more than 40 diabetes-related committees, written book chapters and is consistently highly evaluated in her teaching role.
+Michelle Robins is a credentialed diabetes educator with 23 years experience in many aspects of diabetes care and education.
+She is currently employed as a Nurse Practitioner by Northern Health.
+Her past employment, as a diabetes educator, has included major tertiary hospital settings – including St Vincent's Hospital, Melbourne, Melbourne Division of General Practice, Melbourne Extended Care and Rehabilitation Service, and, in Queensland, Logan/Beaudesert Health Service.
+Michelle has served on more than 40 diabetes-related committees, written book chapters, and is consistently highly evaluated in her teaching role.